HawraIsa/GRAPHQL/README.md

             ├── progressSVG.js
             ├── storeToken.js
             └── xpGainedSVG.js

-## Hosting :
+## Deployment :
     Github Pages

 ## Logic :
+### Login :
 1. Authenticate using the token.
 2. Fetch user data.
 3. Verify the fetched username against the provided username.
 4. store the token retrieved to fetch the data for the profile page.